Ella, Sri Lanka Travel Guide

 Safety

-Ella feels safe for solo travelers.
+Ella welcomes solo travelers.
 Petty theft stays low compared to many tourist hubs.
 Still, lock your bags.
 Avoid isolated trails after dark.
+Use common sense.

 Internet